uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Judgment
   + upright: Judgement, rebirth, inner calling, absolution, reflection, reckoning, awakening.
   + reversed: lack of self awareness, self-doubt, self-loathing, inner critic, ignoring the call.
++ The Wanderer's Oracle: Rain Clouds ‖ Heaven
+  + situation: The Wanderer sees low clouds cover the sky, but no rain is falling at this time.
+  + admonition: Will a storm begin or pass by (clouds on vacation)?
+Are you prepared to meet the challenges if a storm does begin?
+What does your experience, reason, and the accounts of others you meet on the path, tell you?
 + Greek Myth: The Odyssey - 4\.
 To Hades and Back
   + overview: is he ready? he's ready; but the journey home begins with a journey to Hades to learn what's fated for him